wantedfast/ml-agents/com.unity.ml-agents/Documentation~/Learning-Environment-Design-Agents.md

     }
 ```

-By default the output from our provided PPO algorithm pre-clamps the values of
-`ActionBuffers.ContinuousActions` into the [-1, 1] range.
-It is a best practice to manually clip
-these as well, if you plan to use a 3rd party algorithm with your environment.
+By default, the output from our provided PPO algorithm pre-clamps the values of `ActionBuffers.ContinuousActions` into the [-1, 1] range.
+It is a best practice to manually clip these as well, if you plan to use a 3rd party algorithm with your environment.
 As shown above, you can scale the control values as needed after clamping them.

 ### Discrete Actions

-When an Agent's Policy uses **discrete** actions, the
-`ActionBuffers.DiscreteActions` passed to the Agent's `OnActionReceived()` function
-is an array of integers with length equal to `Discrete Branch Size`.
+When an Agent's Policy uses **discrete** actions, the `ActionBuffers.DiscreteActions` passed to the Agent's `OnActionReceived()` function is an array of integers with length equal to `Discrete Branch Size`.
 When defining the discrete actions, `Branches` is an array of integers, each value corresponds to the number of possibilities for each branch.

 For example, if we wanted an Agent that can move in a plane and jump, we could define two branches (one for motion and one for jumping) because we want our agent be able to move **and** jump concurrently.
 We define the first branch to have 5 possible actions (don't move, go left, go right, go backward, go forward) and the second one to have 2 possible actions (don't jump, jump).
-The
-`OnActionReceived()` method would look something like:
+The `OnActionReceived()` method would look something like:

 ```csharp
 // Get the action index for movement